Fortifications of Mdina: Hospitaller walls

 Mdina was not attacked directly during the Great Siege of Malta of 1565, but it nonetheless played a crucial role in the siege.
 Ottoman general Mustafa Pasha wanted to take over the poorly defended city first, but was overruled by Piali Pasha who wanted to attack Fort Saint Elmo.
 The fort was taken over after a month of heavy fighting, but the Ottomans had lost crucial time in doing so.
-On 7 August, the Order's cavalry in Mdina attacked the unprotected Ottoman field hospital, which led in the invaders abandoning a major assault on the main fortifications in Birgu and Senglea.
+On 7 August, the Order's cavalry in Mdina attacked the unprotected Ottoman field hospital, which led to the invaders abandoning their major assault on the main fortifications in Birgu and Senglea.
 The Ottomans tried to take over the city in September so as to winter there, but abandoned their plans when Mdina fired its cannon, leading them to believe that the city had ammunition to spare.

 The plan on the left shows the proposal to reduce Mdina's size by half, with the proposal being overlaid on a plan of the city's existing fortifications.
 The plan on the right shows a similar proposal to modernize Gozo's Cittadella.

-After the siege, Maltese military engineer Girolamo Cassar drew up plans to reduce Mdina's size by half and turning it into a fortress, but these were never implemented due to protests by the city's nobles.
+After the siege, Maltese military engineer Girolamo Cassar drew up plans to reduce Mdina's size by half and turn it into a fortress, but these were never implemented due to protests by the city's nobles.
 The city's main gate was reconstructed in the early 17th century, but the next major alterations were not made until the 1650s, when the large De Redin Bastion was built at the centre of the land front.
-Despite these modifications, by 1658 there were also proposals to abandon or demolish the entire fortress due to its state of disrepair, although these plans were opposed by the locals.
+Despite these modifications, by 1658, there were also proposals to abandon or demolish the entire fortress due to its state of disrepair, although these plans were opposed by the locals.
 In the late 17th century, some of Mdina's medieval double walls began to be encased in sloping ramparts.